gregallensworth/L.Control.BoxZoom/README.md

     L.Control.boxzoom({ position:'topleft' }).addTo(map);

-# Options
+Contructor Options are as follows:

+* **enableShiftDrag** Enable the original functionality of Leaflet's shift-drag box zoom, in addition to the button.
+Defaults to `false` to disable Leaflet's shift-draw behavior, so the button must be used.
+* **keepOn** Boolean.
+Controls whether the zoombox button will remain active after zooming.
+Defaults to `false` (after zoom, turn off).
+* **aspectRatio** Number of fraction.
+Force the box to the given width-to-height aspect ratio.
+Easiest if you express it as a fraction e.g. `aspectRatio: 8/7` Defaults to `null` so no aspect ratio will be enforced and any box may be drawn.
+* **title** A tooltip when the user hovers their mouse over the control.
+* **position** Any of the usual _position_ flags for a L.Control subclass: *topright*, *topleft*, and so on.
 * **divClasses** Add classes to the div that holds the Leaflet control.
-* **enableShiftDrag** Enable the original functionality of Leaflet's shift-drag box zoom, in addition to the button.
 * **iconClasses** Any valid classes for an icon element.
 Used for easily adding a custom icon to the button.
-* **iconColor** Use to set the color of the custom icon.
-Accepts anything valid for a standard CSS color value, e.g. "black", "#000000", etc. Defaults to "black".
-* **keepOn** Boolean.
-Controls whether the zoombox state ends when drawing a zoom, or whether it's kept on.
-Defaults to false.
-* **position** Any of the usual _position_ flags for a L.Control subclass: _topright_, _topleft_, and so on.
-* **title** A string to give information to user.